 The great flood of 1953: the series of events

 On 29 January 1953 a heavy north-westerly storm developed to the south of Iceland and moved southwards via Scotland.
-In the northern section of the North Sea, the wind turned in a north-north-westerly direction, creating a 1,000-kilometre storm field that headed straight for our coast.
+In the northern section of the North Sea, the wind turned in a north-north-westerly direction, creating a 1,000-km storm field that headed straight for our coast.

 The storm with wind speeds of force 10, struck the Dutch coast on the evening of Saturday 31 January.
 In Zeeland the storm peaked at 10 PM that night, in IJmuiden at 1 AM and in Den Helder at 4 AM.
 The combination of severe north-westerly gales and the spring tide caused a spring flood.
 The sea level surged to exceptional heights.
-At Hook of Holland, the water reached a height of 3.85 metres above Normal Amsterdam Level (NAP) (an NAP level of 0 m is now roughly the same as the North Sea's average sea level), a dangerously high level for the densely populated hinterland of the province of Zuid-Holland.
+At Hook of Holland, the water reached a height of 3.85 m above Normal Amsterdam Level (NAP) (an NAP level of 0 m is now roughly the same as the North Sea's average sea level), a dangerously high level for the densely populated hinterland of the province of Zuid-Holland.
 The highest water level in the province of Zeeland was measured at 4.55 m above NAP at 3.24 m in the morning.
 Many of the dykes were unable to withstand this level and were breached.

 The disaster began on 31 January 1953 and continued into 1 February 1953